zkemail/zk-email-verify/README.md

 ## Licensing
-Everything we write is MIT licensed.
+Everything we write is MIT-licensed.
 Note that circom and circomlib is GPL.
 Broadly we are pro permissive open source usage with attribution!
-We hope that those who derive profit from this, contribute that money altruistically back to this technology and open source public good.
+We hope that those who derive profit from this, contribute that money altruistically back to this technology and open source public goods.